 Ethan Rutherford's (2009) short story, “The Peripatetic Coffin” is included in the 2010 edition of The Best American Short Stories.
-This is the title story of his debut collection, set for publication by Ecco Press in May 2013 and recently named a Barnes & Noble Disover pick for summer 2013.
-It was originally published in American Short Fiction.
-His fiction also appeared in the 2008 anthology, Fiction on a Stick (Milkweed Editions).
-In 2011, Ethan received a McKnight Fellowship for Writers ($25,000) and a Minnesota Emerging Writer's Grant.
+It was originally published in American Short Fiction and is the title story of his debut collection, which was released from Ecco Press in May 2013 and subsequently named a Barnes & Noble Disover pick for summer 2013.
+The Peripatetic Coffin and Other Stories won a 2014 Minnesota Book Award and was nominated as a finalist for an L.A.
+Times Book Prize.
+Ethan's fiction also appeared in the 2008 anthology, Fiction on a Stick (Milkweed Editions).
+In 2011, he received a McKnight Fellowship for Writers ($25,000) and a Minnesota Emerging Writer's Grant.

 Emily Freeman (2008) had a story in the 2010 edition of Best New American Voices.She was a 2008-2009 Loft Mentor Series winner.
 She received a 2010 Minnesota State Arts Board Grant.

 Arlene Kim's (2008) debut collection of poetry, what have you done to our ears to make us hear echoes?, was published by Milkweed Editions in summer 2011.

 Ann C. Linde (2008) Ann's chapbook, Courting Light, was published by Finishing Line Press in 2007.
 She has poems in the Gettysburg Review.

 Nate Slawson (2008) is the founder and editor of the online literary magazine, dear camera, devoted to one writer/artist collaboration per issue.
 His first collection of poetry, PANIC ATTACK:USA, was published by YesYes Press in fall 2011.